Elder Law Attorneys Protecting Individuals With Dementia

 If your loved one is dealing with the beginning stages of dementia, he or she is probably competent to make decisions in his or her best interests.
 Dementia progresses at different rates for individuals, so it’s nearly impossible to know when the illness may threaten your loved one’s ability to make sound decisions.
 We recommend not taking any chances and planning ahead to avoid your loved one being at risk.

 Our legal team has extensive experience helping clients establish durable powers of attorney.
 This document allows an individual to name an agent or attorney in fact (someone he or she trusts) to make legal, financial and health care-related decisions on his or her behalf.
 If your loved one is no longer has the mental capacity to name someone he or she trusts, you may need to consider establishing a legal guardianship.

 Contact Wright Abshire to Put the Right Safeguards in Place

 If your loved one is dealing with dementia, you likely feel overwhelmed trying to deal with all of the changes.
 Everything about your loved one’s daily routine may cause you to worry.
 These concerns, unfortunately, could multiply as the condition progresses.
 We understand what you are going through and will work with you to find solutions for your particular situation.
-Contact our Houston lawyers to schedule a consultation in Bellaire, The Woodlands and Carmine, Texas.
+Contact our Houston lawyers to schedule a consultation in Bellaire, and Carmine, Texas.